lexingxie/cmLab/content/compute-power_howto.md

   - Storage: See [Shared Storage](#Shared-Storage)
   - OS: [Ubuntu LTS](https://wiki.ubuntu.com/LTS)

+*Access to `arco` `braun`* is managed by CECS LDAP.
+That is to say, email helpdesk@cecs and cc-Lexing, request to be added to the "cmlab" linux group.

 ## Disk space

 There are a few types of storage space available: